riscv-collab/riscv-gnu-toolchain/README.md

 - Matt Thomas
 - ultraembedded (github id)

+### Prerequisites

+Several standard packages are needed to build the toolchain.
+On Ubuntu, executing the following command should suffice:

+    $ sudo apt-get install autoconf automake autotools-dev libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo patchutils

+On Mac OS, the source and build directories must live in a case-sensitive file system.
+The simplest approach is to create and mount a new disk image with that property.
+Make sure that the mount point does not contain spaces.

 ### Installation (Newlib)

 To build the Newlib cross-compiler, pick an install path.
 If you choose,